ArthurClune/data-matching-example/README.md

 This is just example code to show how the algorithm looks in both languages.

-The implementation isn't the same: the Python version is written in an imperative style (though with use of itertools and map) as a) this is how I wrote it to start with and b) I think it'd more idiomatic that way.
+The implementation isn't the same: the Python version is written in an imperative style (though with use of itertools and map) as a) this is how I wrote it to start with and b) I think it's more idiomatic that way.

 Variable/function names etc use the conventions for each language: